Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/configuring_odette.md

 title: "Configuring  OFTP (ODETTE)"
 linkTitle: "Configuring OFTP"
 weight: 150
---- This topic describes the objects that you must configure to use the OFTP protocol, before submitting a file transfer.
+---This topic describes the objects that you must configure to use the OFTP protocol, before submitting a file transfer.
 The following list describes each of the Transfer CFT objects.
 Each of these objects topics indicates the parameters that you must set to complete the Transfer CFT OFTP configuration.